NSVI- Atlanta Vending

 New Developments in the saga of the Atlanta street vendors - court asked to grant immediate action.

-On November 4th, the Atlanta City Council enacted a complete rewrite of its vending law.
+Last November, the Atlanta City Council enacted a complete rewrite of its vending law.
 The new legislation, hurried through minutes before a court hearing, was passed to protect Mayor Kasim Reed from facing any legal consequences due to his failure to comply with a court order that mandated that he issue vending permits under an earlier version of the law.
 Moreover, Atlanta’s new law obliterates vending at Turner Field, where IJ clients Larry Miller and Stanley Hambrick worked for over twenty years, and forces would-be vendors to spend thousands of dollars before they can even try to start climbing the economic ladder.

 Had Mayor Reed complied with his legal obligations, Larry, Stanley and Atlanta’s other vendors would have been able to apply for and receive vending permits for their old locations under the old vending law.
 To prevent Mayor Reed from benefitting from his lawless behavior, the Institute for Justice on December 3rd asked the Fulton County Superior Court to find Mayor Reed guilty of criminal contempt and to issue an injunction allowing vendors to immediately return to their traditional vending locations through October 2014.